You have probably heard the phrase ‘Practice makes perfect.’ That’s the one everybody knows, but for IELTS practice, I prefer:

 Remember, just reading articles and videos alone is not going to help you if you don’t implement what you’ve learned and practice.
 At the same time, just practising without actually learning anything, is not going to help you.
 Strike a balance.

 If you want to improve your score as effectively as possible, you should hire an expert.
 An IELTS expert will be able to establish what your specific areas of weakness are and tell you exactly what you need to do to improve.

 However, be very careful!
 The word ‘expert’ has become very loose these days, especially in the context of IELTS.
 Make sure your expert comes highly recommended.
 They should be able to show you proof that they were an examiner if they claim that they are and they should have a large number of testimonials from real people that they have helped in the past.

-Experts cost money, but they are normally much cheaper than having the repeat the test several times.
+Experts cost money, but they are normally much cheaper than having to repeat the test several times.

 IELTS Practice: Next Steps

-My article on IELTS preparation goes into more detail on how to prepare for the test and you should also check out our Facebook page for daily lessons, articles and live videos.
+My article on IELTS preparation goes into more detail on how to prepare for the test.